Jamaica Inn: Cornwall's Most Haunted Coaching House

 Documented Sightings: Staff members have provided consistent accounts:

 One bartender reported: “I was closing up around midnight when I saw a man sitting at the corner table.
-I was about to tell him we were closed when I realized I could see the wall through him.
+I was about to tell him we were closed when I realized I was able to see the wall through him.
 He just faded away while I watched.”

 A guest staying overnight described: “I went down to the bar around 2 AM because I couldn’t sleep.
 There was a man in old-fashioned clothes sitting in the corner.
 I nodded to him, and he didn’t respond.
 When I looked back a moment later, he was gone—but I could smell seawater, very strongly.”